Buckwheat Gluten Light Banana Bread

 Mix dry ingredients

-Use paddle to beat banana with brown sugar in KitchnAid mixture
+Use paddle to beat banana with brown sugar in KitchnAid mixer

 Add eggs, canola oil, sour cream, and vanilla extract